pranjal40/Weekly-Challenges/week-1/README.md

 1. There are a total of **three questions** given.
 2. Points are assigned as follows:
     <br>
-    1. If you post all your solutions: 3 points (each question).
+    1. If you post all your solutions on time: 3 points (each question).
     2. Else: 2 points (each question).
     3. If you post your solutions in later week: 1 point (each question).
 3. Attempt all questions and post your solution code in a **folder named after you**.